signalfx/signalfx-agent/docs/quick-install.md

 This action will default to the endpoints for the realm configured in signalFxRealm if not set.

 For additional installation troubleshooting information, see [Frequently Asked Questions](./faq.md).

+### Review additional documentation

+After a successful installation:

+* To learn more about the capabilities of the SignalFx Smart Agent, see [Advanced Installation Options](./advanced-install-options.md).

+* To learn more about the SignalFX, including how data is displayed, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).